SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 ## Log types

-The Sumo Logic App for Observable Networks assumes Observable Networks formatted logs, which provide one JSON message per request.
+The Sumo Logic app for Observable Networks assumes Observable Networks formatted logs, which provide one JSON message per request.

 ## Collect logs for the Observable Network app